Meet the team of people dedicated to spreading the word

 Director of Content Creation & Marketing

-A former daily newspaper reporter, she is also the editor of two anthologies and co-founder of the narrative magazine The Blue Room.
+A former daily newspaper reporter and editor, magazine writer and digital journalist, she is also the editor of two literary anthologies and co-founder of the narrative magazine The Blue Room.
 In addition, she was a 2016 recipient of an Idyllwild Arts fellowship for nonfiction and has given readings of her work around the world.
-Brandi has a BA in journalism from the University of Toledo and an MFA in nonfiction from the University of Southern Maine’s Stonecoast MFA program.
+Brandi has a BA in journalism from the University of Toledo and an MFA in nonfiction from the University of Southern Maine’s Stonecoast Creative Writing program.

 Some of the stranger things she has done include walking on fire (twice), hiking to the top of an active volcano in the middle of the night, hanging from the wing of an airplane (and letting go) and participating in an impala dung-spitting contest, which is just as gross as it sounds.